Photo: Ville Palonen/Alamy Stock Photo, Illustrations: Robert Kautsky/Azote

 Buffer for uncertainty in TAC decisions

 Scientific uncertainty calls for more caution, not less.
 Therefore, managment should introduce a buffer for uncertainty in the TAC decision process as soon as possible.
 This means that TACs should be incrementally set at 50 percent below Fmsy for all commercial stocks in the Baltic Sea.
-It is not possible to prove that 50 percent has a better effect than, for example, 40 or 60 percent.
-But the target must be set somewhere.
 Scientific modeling shows that catch levels of about half of Fmsy can reduce the risk of overfishing and provide greater returns in the longer term.

 For stocks that show clear signs of depletion, the 50 percent buffer should be introduced immediately.
 This applies, for example, to herring in the central Baltic Sea, where there is currently an obvious risk of subpopulations and local spawning stocks being wiped out.
 In addition, large herring are missing along the Swedish east coast, which indicates that the fishing pressure is too high.